AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/navigation.md

 ![Program toolbar](assets/program-toolbar.png)

-1. The program selector opens up into a dropdown where you can quickly select other programs or create a new program
+1. The program selector opens up into a dropdown where you can quickly select other programs or take context-appropriate actions such as creating a new program
 1. The getting started link gives you access to the [onboarding documentation journey](/help/journey-onboarding/overview.md) to get you up-and-running with Cloud Manager.
 1. The action button offers context-appropriate actions such as creating a new program.